AlexDeweert/seng310_earltech/earltech_phase2/pages/phase4.md

 Welcome to the Evaluation portion of the CalendarCompanion application.

 ## Evaluation Strategy
 &nbsp;&nbsp;&nbsp;&nbsp;The main purposes of the Companion Calendar evaluation sessions are to assess the application productivity for further improvement and to discover if the interface conforms to design principles.
 During the evaluations, quantitative and qualitative data will be collected.
 Following this, the Earl Technology team will extrapolate the data to discover any common discrepancies or deviation from the original usability and UX requirements.
-After analyzation, the team will be able to update the Companion Calendar according the data results, fulfilling the evaluation purposes.
+After analysis, the team will be able to update CalendarCompanion according the data results, fulfilling the evaluation purposes.

-&nbsp;&nbsp;&nbsp;&nbsp;The evaluation itself will involve observing randomly selected University of Victoria students attempting to accomplish a set list of tasks on the application via our High Fidelity prototype hosted on **Proto.io**.
-Through observing the student performing tasks, our Earl Technologies team will decide if the application meets usability and user requirements for each iteration.
+&nbsp;&nbsp;&nbsp;&nbsp;The evaluation itself will involve observing randomly selected University of Victoria students attempting to accomplish a set list of tasks on the application via our two High Fidelity prototypes hosted on **Proto.io**.
+Through observing the student performing tasks, the Earl Technologies team will decide if the application meets usability and user requirements for each iteration.
 As well, quantitative and qualitative data will be recorded during and after task completion.
 This data will be used in reflection to build upon any recommendations the test subject suggests.
 If encountered, we wish to improve on erroneous or ineffective functions mentioned in our qualitative data results.
 The tasks themselves will expose users to collective data about a sample university, including info about the student, institution, and courses that are available/registered by the student, through our interface.
 We hope to learn if our interface and organizational philosophy is effective in providing the students with useful information.

 &nbsp;&nbsp;&nbsp;&nbsp;There are only three constraints that must be achieved for the Evaluation Strategy.
 Firstly, **Able-Bodiedness**.
 The student that performs the evaluation must be able-bodied.
 This is because our application does not currently support Voice Control.
 Therefore, Students participating in the evaluation must be able to operate a Desktop device with their hands in order to participate.
-This brings the second constraint, A Desktop or Laptop device.
+This brings the second constraint, **A Desktop or Laptop** device.
 The application is hosted on Proto.io, which requires a Desktop or Laptop for optimal functionality.
-Our third constraint is Time.
+Our third constraint is **Time**.
 During our labs, we have a max time of 20 minutes for our evaluations.
 This means that with our time with University Of Victoria students will be limited and we will need to accomplish as much as possible within 20 minutes.

+&nbsp;&nbsp;&nbsp;&nbsp; The variation in our prototypes were simple changes to the 3-bar drop down menu present on every page.
+Both versions are a vertical list with a descriptive name for each option (ex, Main Menu, Help, User Account, etc.).

+Variant A :

+Each option in the vertical list has a unique black icon on the right side of the bar.

+Variant B:

+Each option EXCEPT for “Study Assistant” and “Main Menu” Have the unique black icons on the right side of the bar.

+Our theory behind this is that if we want a simple way for the options that we think might be used the most, (In this case we chose “Study Assistant” and “Main Menu”) to better stand out, they are devoid of an icon, so they are different enough to attract a users attention at first glance.
+Those two options are also spaced 4-options apart so the pattern follows: 4 icons, no icon

 ## Evaluation Plan
-&nbsp;&nbsp;&nbsp;&nbsp;After extensive research, the Earl Technologies team to display the evaluation plan by answering a series of questions.
-These key questions will answer all possible questions and concerns about the plan.
-The questions, Why, Who, How, What, Where, and When are categorized below:
+&nbsp;&nbsp;&nbsp;&nbsp;The following is the Why, Who, How, What, Where, and When of our evaluation plan:

 ### Why
-&nbsp;&nbsp;&nbsp;&nbsp;As stated in the Evaluation Strategy, the evaluation is to obtain criticism for our application.
-After the users complete the tasks, By asking quantitative and qualitative questions, we are able to assess the application productivity for further improvement and discover if the interface conforms to design principles from the answers.
-We are trying to answer if there any overall discrepancies in our application design or if there may be any improvements made.
+&nbsp;&nbsp;&nbsp;&nbsp;As stated in the evaluation strategy, the general idea is to obtain a form of criticism for our application, and see if the changes across Variants A and B affect user performance.
+After the users complete the tasks, answers to the qualitative and quantitative questions will provide our development team with some metric by which to make improvements.
+Essentially, we are trying to ascertain if there any design discrepancies conflict with the desired user experience.

 ### Who
-&nbsp;&nbsp;&nbsp;&nbsp;According to the evaluation plan, you may also perform the evaluation with one single user, to achieve a more interpersonal evaluation.
-However, during the lab evaluations/presentations, multiple users will be evaluating the application at once.
-To manage this, during the introduction of our presentation, a team member will distribute a consent form to each student in the lab.
-Signing this consent form indicates that the student will participate in the evaluation.
-To compensate multiple evaluations at once, evaluations will be grouped by rows in the computer laboratory.
-An Earl Technology team member will be present in each row, overviewing the evaluation process, answering any questions.
+&nbsp;&nbsp;&nbsp;&nbsp;The evaluation may be performed on either a single users, or many simultaneously.
+A team member will distribute a consent form any participating student in the lab.
+Signing this consent form indicates that the student will participate in the evaluation and that they are aware of the implications of doing so.

 ### What
-&nbsp;&nbsp;&nbsp;&nbsp;We intend on evaluating very fundamental tasks of our application based on user requirements.
+&nbsp;&nbsp;&nbsp;&nbsp;We intend on evaluating fundamental tasks of our application based on user requirements stated in previous phases.
 Tasks involve navigating to different features and interacting with them respectively.
 For example, we will ask the user to Navigate to the CSC100 Course Information page under the Future Courses feature.
-Doing this, users will need to record the time and amount of clicks it took to achieve this task.
-Quantitatively, we expect users to record how many clicks were needed and how much time was needed to interact with different widgets.
-Qualitatively, a task we wish users to complete is to give us feedback and/or recommendations on the application.
+Quantitatively, we will monitor each user taking part in the evaluation and will record how many clicks were required, and how much time was needed to complete each task.
+Qualitatively, users will be asked to provide feedback and/or recommendations based on their experiences.

 ### How
-&nbsp;&nbsp;&nbsp;&nbsp;The evaluation will be a study in regards to discovering any inefficient implementations in our design, and to further overall greatly benefit the productivity of our application.
-This will be performed through a Usability Study in regards to our application.
-Users will answer qualitative and quantitative questions on the back side of the Consent Form.
-The answers we receive are intended to enlighten us on any features which could use improvement.
-Furthermore, usability will be assessed based on our established usability requirements from the early Companion Calendar developmental stages.
-The usability data is mostly gathered from our qualitative data collection questions.
-We will interpret quantitative data from taking the averages of task completion time, and further investigating if any tasks may be optimized for user performance.
+&nbsp;&nbsp;&nbsp;&nbsp;The evaluation facilitates discovery of inefficient implementations in our design.
+In addition, it serves to benefit the productivity of users who will utilize the application.
+Users will answer qualitative and quantitative questions provided to them in person by a facilitator.
+The answers received are intended to enlighten the design team on any features which could use improvement.
+Furthermore, usability will be assessed based on previously established usability requirements.
+The usability data is mostly gathered from qualitative data collection questions which will then be used to change the application as necessary.

-### Where
-&nbsp;&nbsp;&nbsp;&nbsp;Interestingly enough, the evaluation is made to unroll in a Computer Science Lab.
-However, this evaluation may be performed anywhere as long as each student is provided with a Laptop/Desktop computer and internet connection.
-This is because the introduction, evaluation and conclusion is performed with a script, so as long as an Earl Technology team member is present along with a consent form, the evaluation may be performed!

-### When
+### Where and When
-&nbsp;&nbsp;&nbsp;&nbsp;Intended to be evaluated during the tutorial section of Software Engineering 310, But realistically, anytime (See Where).
+&nbsp;&nbsp;&nbsp;&nbsp;The evaluation can take place anywhere.
+However, at this phase of design, the evaluation will take place in the Engineering Lab Wing, room B220 on March 18th, 2019 between 4:30 p.m to 6:00 p.m.

 ## Consent Form
 [See bottom]

-### Task Description
+### Task Descriptions

-&nbsp;&nbsp;&nbsp;&nbsp;Users will be asked to perform a series of task and record how much time and how many clicks it took to perform each task.
-Users will have approximately 10 minutes to complete all the tasks and write down all the data on the back of the consent form.
-The tasks are displayed on the projector in front of the class one at a time, then followed by a screen
+Users will attempt to:<br>
 1. Log in as a student.
 2. Discover one assignment or test and it’s brief details from the Study Assistant.
 3. Find one school event that you might be interested in given what’s available in any of the screens that advertise such.